Reviewing Rover Group (ROVR) & The Competition

 |$58.98 million

-Rover Group’s rivals have higher revenue and earnings than Rover Group.
-Rover Group is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Rover Group’s competitors have higher revenue and earnings than Rover Group.
+Rover Group is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Rover Group rivals beat Rover Group on 8 of the 12 factors compared.
+Rover Group competitors beat Rover Group on 9 of the 13 factors compared.

 About Rover Group (Get Rating)